Fomode3D/Documentation-1/docs/source/developers/deploy-to-testchain.rst

     $ remcli -u https://testchain.remme.io/ system newaccount CREATOR namevalidatr PUBLIC_KEY --stake "1000.0000 REM" --transfer

--u      this is a flag that indicates the address of the node to which your transaction will be sent to.
+-u      this is a flag that indicates the address of the node to which your transaction will be sent.

 It will return something like: